candyliaa/cbersecuritybaseproject/README.md

 # Cyber Security Base 2025 Project 1
-The current functionality of the app is as follows:
+The functionality of the app is as follows:
 - Users can create a student or a teacher account, which have different functionalities
 - Students can view all courses, join them, leave them, view text materials do exercises
 - Teachers can create courses, add exercises and text materials, delete exercises and delete courses